Markovtsev Vadim

 There are cases when it is needed to convert an object into some text/binary representation which can be stored on disk or sent over the internet.
 This convertion is called serialization.

-• JSON.stringify() performs the conversion object -> JSON
+performs the conversion object -> JSONJSON.parse()

-var a = {field: 10}; // Object {field: 10}
+restores object from JSONvar a = {field: 10}; // Object {field: 10}

 JSON.stringify(a); // "{"field":10}"